FOR ALL INQUIRIES PLEASE E-MAIL: firstname.lastname@example.org

-Bill Bodkin: (Co-Founder, Co-Owner, Editor-in-Chief, Media Contact) Bill Bodkin is the Owner, Editor-in-Chief and Co-Founder of Pop-Break.
+Bill Bodkin: (Co-Founder, Co-Owner, Editor-in-Chief, Media Contact) Bill Bodkin is the Owner, Editor-in-Chief and Co-Founder of Pop Break.
 Most importantly, however, he is the proud father of a beautiful daughter, Sophie.
-He is beyond excited that Pop-Break will be seven years old in 2016 as this site has come a long, long way from the day he launched in it in his bachelor pad at the Jersey Shore.
+He can be seen regularly on the site reviewing The Walking Dead, Doctor Who, and is the host of the site’s podcast, The BreakCast.
 He currently works as a project manager in the telecom world, and is a freelance writer for NJ.com.
 He is a graduate of Rutgers University with a degree in Journalism & English.
 Follow him on Twitter: @BodkinWrites

 Laura Dengrove (News Editor): Laura Dengrove is the current news editor for Pop-Break.
 She started out as one of youngest members of the Pop-Break staff (she started at age 17) and is a critic for television/movies of all types on Pop-Break.
 She’s in her second year at college where she will be studying to obtain her bachelors degree at Rutgers University for Journalism/Public Relations.
 She was the editor for the Arts and Entertainment section of her school newspaper, runs her own blog (Pop Culture Darling), and interns for Design New Jersey.
 She also has an in-depth knowledge about all things True Blood and an avid Eric and Sookie shipper.